Bermuda's legendary Triangle does not deter visitors from taking advantage of air travel

 • Avoid wearing metal objects such as steel-toed boots, heavy jewelry, or bulky belt buckles, since these items could set off the checkpoint detectors.

-• If you have any metal surgical implants, bring a note from your doctor to avoid a long meeting with an airport official.
+• If you have any metal surgical implants, bring a current note from your doctor to avoid the possibility of a delay with an airport official.

 Travelers will find flying one of the most convenient ways to reach Bermuda.
-With consistent schedules and plenty of flight options, it's easy to see why this is the most popular way to arrive.
+With consistent schedules and flight options, it's easy to see why this is the most popular way to arrive.